Guide to AACSB-Accredited Online DBA Programs

 How often are accredited programs reviewed or reassessed?

-AACSB is continually reviewing and reevaluating its accredited programs.
 Re-accreditation occurs every five years, ensuring standards around faculty, student, and curriculum quality are continually maintained.

 What are the admission standards for AACSB-accredited DBA programs?

-Admission to any doctoral program — whether it’s a PhD or DBA — requires the applicant to hold a master’s degree.
+Admission to any doctoral program, whether it’s a PhD or DBA, requires the applicant to hold a master’s degree.
 However, according to the AACSB, the DBA also requires a significant amount of professional experience.

 This guarantees that applicants have a substantial business background that will prepare them for their rigorous doctoral program.